 There are 6 different categories of bonds.
 Although they work on similar principles, the risk, return, and taxes vary.
 They come in six flavors: treasury bills, treasury bonds, corporate bonds, high yield, inflation-adjusted, and municipal bonds.

 1. Treasury bills are the safest of all options.
-They are backed by the full credit of the U.S. government.
+The U.S. government guarantees them.
 Since the Federal Reserve has a printing press, they could literally print the money they owe you: there is no risk.
 The short timeframe of T-bills also reduces risk since interest rate changes won’t significantly affect the value.

 This safety is offset by a lower coupon rate.
 If you are more interested in avoiding loss, consider T-bills.
 Although the payments are low, throughout history they have beaten inflation.

 2. Treasury bonds are longer bonds.
 The U.S. government guarantees them.
 Since they are longer, they are more sensitive to interest rate changes.
 If interest rates shoot up, the resale price of the bond will decline.
 Given this slight interest rate risk, there is some increased yield to make the investor “whole” for taking on this minimal risk.
 You can buy them online at TreasuryDirect with no fees.

 3. Corporate bonds don’t have the backing of the U.S. government.
 Their default risk depends on the financial status of the corporation issuing the bond.
 Credit rating services such as Standard and Poor, Moody’s, and Fitch are helpful when estimating default risks.